Did you come here from a link on another website? See page bottom for latest version of this page.

 Boot Gordon, in his book, Ski Powder 9 Ways (Gordonstown Press: Dillon, Colorado, 1975) reports on a winter that started snowless.
 For three weeks, instructors presented theory to students, analyzed movements, and practiced positions indoors.
 When the snow finally came, Boot says, these indoor students had advanced in their time as much as had those in earlier winters who had been outside on the snow from the start.
 Boot therefore feels that it is quite useful to understand so that one can better perform, and if Boot is right, this "Skiing is a Sliding Sport" web manual may help you.

 The premise here is that, at all levels, skiing is performed under the same parameters.
 There are snow, human anatomy and mentality and behaviors, equipment, physical principles and the forces of gravity and inertia.
-We ski successfully within these parameters when we manage them effectrively.
+We ski successfully within these parameters when we manage them effectively.
 The most effective way of managing these parameters follows the same principles from beginning through expert levels.
-We utilize the same basic movement patterns; the difference in skiing levels is the degree of finesse that is applied and the experience to select appropriate options from one's skill bag for particular situations.
+We utilize the same basic movement patterns; the difference in skiing levels is the degree of finesse that is applied and the experience to select appropriate options from one's skill bag for varied (steeper, faster, snow differences) situations.
 Learning to ski is thus a journey, a journey that can give pleasure all along the way; the journey can have no final point or product but continuous improvement and enhanced enjoyment for an entire skiing life.

 READING LEVEL: While effort was made in this writing to explain things simply, some concepts are by nature more complex and yet are important to understand.
 So these, too, are presented.
 You may grasp some sections more readily on the ski hill with a coach where the elements of skiing including equipment and slope geometry are at hand and can be experimented with.
 And so, this writing is not intended to replace on-hill coaching and practice, but only to make such experiences more productive.